 But we aim to look beyond this frequently advertised benefit.
 Noise pollution is another burden that will be reduced.
 It has long been acknowledged that noise pollution has an impact on human health.
 Although understudied, the scientific consensus on this type of pollution is that it can contribute to psychological, cardiovascular, and other health disorders.
 Constant traffic noise is also one of the biggest culprits to the reduced quality of sleep.
 Using available technology to reduce the noise made by vehicles on the roads and improving the roads themselves has proven somewhat ineffective taking into consideration the slack legislative efforts and the increasing number of personal vehicles.
 So, the most straightforward solution is to simply reduce the number of vehicles by increasing the usage of public transportation!

-Another health impact from increased public transit usage on a personal level is reducing stress related to driving in heavy traffic.
+Another health impact of increased public transit usage on a personal level is reducing stress related to driving in heavy traffic.
 Risky situations, rude drivers, sitting in congestion while late for work – these are scenarios that we are all too familiar with.
-Public transportation takes this burden off people’s shoulders and gives them free time they can choose how to use – to read a book, chat with friends, just relax and enjoy the ride.
+Public transportation takes this burden off people’s shoulders and gives them the free time they can choose how to use – to read a book, chat with friends, just relax and enjoy the ride.

 Last but not least, a very important health benefit of switching to public transportation is, surprisingly, one of its shortcomings – the need to walk to a bus stop near you.
 We all know how important it is to move daily and taking a short walk to your nearest (or even the next one!) bus stop can easily add up to your daily steps goal (an average of 8000 steps/day may help prevent premature death and cardiovascular diseases).